bentoml/BentoML/docs/source/guides/monitoring.rst

 Deploy the service and collect monitoring data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With BentoML, once we have the bento, it's easy to deploy the ML application to any target. https://docs.bentoml.org/en/latest/concepts/deploy.html
+With BentoML, once we have the bento, it's easy to :ref:`deploy <concepts/deploy:Deploying Bento>` the ML application to any target.

 Use ``serve --production`` to start the bento in production mode as a standalone server: